The Terminus Agenda: Epilogue

-Ravager is taking out her anger and frustration on criminals, and Jericho takes control of the Teen Titans and tries to make them fight each other for what they did to Deathstroke, and it leads to Deathstroke's funeral which is attended by Deathstroke's friends and the Legion of Doom (Sinestro, Cheetah, Brainiac, and Gorilla Grodd).
+Ravager is taking out her anger and frustration on criminals.
+Jericho takes control of the Teen Titans and tries to make them fight each other for what they did to Deathstroke.
+Meanwhile, Deathstroke's friends and the Legion of Doom (Sinestro, Cheetah, Brainiac, and Gorilla Grodd) attend his funeral.
 Sinestro defeats Jericho and offers his condolences and respect to Deathstroke before leaving.

-It is revealed that Raptor used his Leprosy infection to send Deathstroke's healing factor into overdrive which revived him and Slade went into hiding as a medical doctor but came back to deal with his evil doppelgänger.
-In a later adventure against Brother Blood, Damian Wayne then reveals that he has taken steps out of line because of his guilt indirectly causing Alfred to be killed by Bane, and Deathstroke tries taking on Damian but the Teen Titans help Damian.
+It is revealed that Raptor used his leprosy infection to send Deathstroke's healing factor into overdrive, which revived him.
+Slade went into hiding as a medical doctor, but came back to deal with his evil doppelgänger.
+In a later adventure against Brother Blood, Damian Wayne reveals that he has taken steps out of line because of his guilt indirectly causing Alfred to be killed by Bane, and Deathstroke tries taking on Damian but the Teen Titans help Damian.
 Just as Damian is about to kill Deathstroke, Emiko Queen jumps in the attack, and Damian quits being Robin in order to find his own path.